English and Creative Writing, BA

 • Engage properly with relevant scholarship and creative work.

-• Use research skills that include understanding of methods, technology, and conventions.
+• Use research skills that include an understanding of methods, technology, and conventions.

 Engaged World Citizens